 Medically supervised detox services are strongly advised.

-Proper treatment can minimize discomfort while monitoring a patient’s overall health.
+Proper treatment can minimize discomfort in a comfortable and safe environment that will help prevent relapse and offer support for ongoing recovery.
 Methadone detox alone does not constitute a full recovery.
-An individual needs a customized program that addresses the whole person.
+It’s a good idea to seek a customized program that addresses the whole person, and the whole addiction history.
 This might involve addressing mood disorders, past traumas or co-occurring addictions to other substances.
 With the right program you can regain control of your life.

 Help to Quit Methadone

 Few addictions are as dangerous to ignore or as difficult to break, but we can help make the process as painless and effective as possible.
-We are here 24 hours a day through our toll-free helpline, 877-345-8494, to answer any questions you might have.
+We are happy to answer any of your questions about the healing process at 760-548-4032.
 We can even check your health insurance to see if methadone addiction treatment is covered.
-This is one addiction where proper treatment makes all the difference.
+This is one addiction where proper treatment can make all the difference.